lifeike/io/content/_index.md

       link: /contact

   - title: "Planning"
-    content: "Before creating designs and writing code it is important that everybody is on the same page in terms of what exactly is being built.

-A complete plan of the project is created covering every aspect of the design, from the database to the user interfaces.
-This means that even if the project doesn’t move ahead with us, you have a plan of your system you can take to any development team and they will know exactly what to do."
+    content: "Before creating designs and writing code it is important that everybody is on the same page in terms of what exactly is being built.A complete plan of the project is created covering every aspect of the design, from the database to the user interfaces."
     images:
       - "/images/service-slide-2.png"
     button: